+- 8.1.
 Mediation is encouraged early in the proceedings.
 This is an opportunity to reach a reasonable negotiated agreement on some or all issues and may result in substantial savings to the parties.
-Mediation is mandatory before any temporary relief hearing and within six months of the final hearing.
+Mediation is mandatory before a hearing requesting temporary relief can be scheduled and before a final hearing can be scheduled. - 8.2.
 Litigation must be conducted courteously and cooperatively.
-The judge can sanction unprofessional and uncooperative behavior in any case and may award attorney's fees as required by law if either party or their counsel is found to have been unduly uncooperative, resulting in prolonged or needless litigation.
+The Court can sanction unprofessional and uncooperative behavior in any case and may award attorney's fees as required by law if either party or their counsel is found to have been unduly uncooperative, resulting in prolonged or needless litigation.